Most people underestimate gear pumps.

 - Hydraulic oil supply systems

-In these roles, their compact size and simplicity provide advantages over more complex pump types within fluid handling systems.
+In these roles, their compact size, predictable delivery, and simple construction provide real advantages within fluid handling systems.

 Gear Pump Types Used in Industry